swansonk14/SyntheMol/README.md

     --num_clusters 50
 ```

-Select the top scoring molecule from each cluster
+Select the top scoring molecule from each cluster.

 ```bash
 chemfunc select_from_clusters \